GLA Goal: Restore and preserve Groton’s lakes and ponds as recreational resources for future generations.

 We hope this letter finds you well.
 Here is a brief update on the major initiatives the GLA is involved in.
 As always, we rely on the support of members like you to help further our mission of restoring and preserving our lakes.
 Thanks in advance for your continued support of the GLA.

-2 years ago we increased the annual membership dues to $50.
+Three years ago, we increased the annual membership dues to $50.
 The reason for the increase was quite simple- funding the annual herbicide treatment to maintain our lakes at the current quality requires more money than we’ve been able to raise annually.
 The historic $25 membership does not cover the costs any longer.
 Annual herbicide treatments will cost between $15,000 and $35,000 per year to treat Lost Lake and Knops Pond.
 Please consider making a generous contribution this year to maintain the quality of our lake system.
 An average donation of $150.00-$250.00 per household will help guarantee the success of our lake treatment program.
-Every contribution matters so please do what you can to help out
+Every contribution matters so please do what you can to help out.

 We need the entire Groton community’s help to bring all these efforts to fruition, both financially and personally.
 Please support the Groton Lakes Association in any way you can.
 Please give generously so that we can make and keep our lakes healthy.
 If you have any expertise (e.g., legal, grant writing, webpage design and updates, botany, ecology, etc.) that could be helpful to our shared efforts, please volunteer and join the GLA team.
-If you have time to be a Weed Watcher at the public boat launches, please do so.
-And please provide your contact info. [emails/phone #s] so that you can stay informed through GLA updates.
-We need all of your support to bring these lakes back to what they were in the past.

 Please consider sharing this letter with your friends and neighbors who enjoy the lakes and encourage them to contribute to the GLA in order to maintain the water quality in our lakes.